Study and Motivation

 Adriana Thompson provides advice on how to study when you have lost the motivation to do so.

 Being motivated all the years while studying is not so easy.
-There are a lot of ways to cope with this problem, and professional help from outside is one of the main ones.
-Interested in the details, then read on.
+There are many ways to cope with this problem, and professional help from outside is one of the main ones.
+If you are interested in the details, then read on.

 Everyone is feeling down sometimes, and it is okay.
-A bad day, gloomy weather, boredom, illness — these are only a few things that can distract you from normal life and feel unhappy.
+A bad day, gloomy weather, boredom, and illness are only a few things that can distract you from everyday life and make you feel unhappy.
 However, when you lose motivation, things can get much worse.
-It is worse than a bad essay for a plagiarism detector, and it is a much more severe problem than procrastination or temporary frustration.
+It is worse than a lousy essay for a plagiarism detector and a much more severe problem than procrastination or temporary frustration.

 Motivation-loss epidemic